Azure/ResourceModules/modules/authorization/role-assignments/README.md

 # Role Assignments (All scopes) `[Microsoft.Authorization/roleAssignments]`

-This module deploys a Role Assignment at a Management Group, Subscription and Resource Group scope.
+This module deploys a Role Assignment at a Management Group, Subscription or Resource Group scope.

 ## Navigation